Mentorship Programs: A Small Business’ Key to Workforce Development

 Senior employees pass on existing knowledge, skills, and experience to help junior employees advance their careers.
 However, a mentorship program can also help senior employees and leadership learn from the fresh perspective of employees newer to the workforce.

 A mentorship program isn’t something that should lower morale or exclude anyone who wants to participate.
-Anyone, in any role, could learn or take guidance from someone who has had different life experiences and challenges.
+Anyone in any role could learn or take guidance from someone with different life experiences and challenges.

 Why are Mentorship Programs Important?